kiwihodl/merchtab/docs/features/cart-optimistic-updates.md

 This PDR details the implementation of optimistic updates for cart operations to provide instant feedback while ensuring data consistency.

+## ⚠️ Critical Implementation Requirements

+1. **Navbar MUST Remain a Server Component**

+   - The Navbar component MUST stay as a server component
+   - DO NOT convert Navbar to a client component
+   - DO NOT create new client components to replace Navbar functionality

+2. **Maintain Existing Styling**
+   - All existing component styling MUST be preserved
+   - Modify existing components instead of creating new ones
+   - Keep all current CSS classes and design patterns
+   - DO NOT introduce new styling patterns unless explicitly required

 ## Current Implementation Status

 ✅ Completed: